 Interest expense.
-Interest expense was \$112 million and \$223 million for the fiscal quarter and two fiscal quarters ended April 30, 2017, respectively, and \$256 million and \$340 million, for the fiscal quarter and two fiscal quarters ended May 1, 2016, respectively.
-The decreases in interest expense were primarily due to the absence in fiscal year 2017 of one-time debt-related expenses associated with the financing of the Broadcom Merger.
+Interest expense was \$112 million and \$335 million for the fiscal quarter and three fiscal quarters ended July 30, 2017, respectively, and \$139 million and \$479 million, for the fiscal quarter and three fiscal quarters ended July 31, 2016, respectively.
+The interest expense for three fiscal quarters ended July 31, 2016 was higher than the three fiscal quarters ended July 30, 2017 primarily due to one-time debt-related expenses associated with the financing of the Broadcom Merger.

 Loss on extinguishment of debt.
-Loss on extinguishment of debt was \$159 million for the two fiscal quarters ended April 30, 2017, and \$53 million for the fiscal quarter and two fiscal quarters ended May 1, 2016.
-We issued Senior Notes to repay all of the term loans outstanding under the 2016 Credit Agreement.
-As a result, during the two fiscal quarters ended April 30, 2017, we wrote-off \$159 million of debt issuance costs.
+Loss on extinguishment of debt was \$159 million for the three fiscal quarters ended July 30, 2017, and \$21 million and \$74 million for the fiscal quarter and three fiscal quarters ended July 31, 2016, respectively.
+We issued the Senior Notes to repay all of the term loans outstanding under the 2016 Credit Agreement.
+As a result, during the three fiscal quarters ended July 30, 2017, we wrote-off \$159 million of debt issuance costs.
+During the three fiscal quarters ended July 31, 2016, we made prepayments on our term loan borrowings outstanding at the time and recorded \$74 million of loss on extinguishment of debt due to those prepayments.

-Other income (expense), net.
-Other income (expense), net includes interest income, gains (losses) on foreign currency remeasurement and other miscellaneous items.
-Other income, net was \$3 million and \$34 million for the fiscal quarter and two fiscal quarters ended April 30, 2017, respectively.
-Other expense, net was \$6 million and \$3 million for the fiscal quarter and two fiscal quarters ended May 1, 2016, respectively.
-Other income for the two fiscal quarters ended April 30, 2017 primarily included a gain on disposal of assets.
+Other income, net.
+Other income, net includes interest income, gains (losses) on foreign currency remeasurement and other miscellaneous items.
+Other income, net was \$12 million and \$46 million for the fiscal quarter and three fiscal quarters ended July 30, 2017, respectively, and \$4 million and \$1 million for the fiscal quarter and three fiscal quarters ended July 31, 2016, respectively.
+Other income, net for the three fiscal quarters ended July 30, 2017 primarily included a gain on disposal of assets and interest income.

-Benefit from income taxes.
-For the fiscal quarter and two fiscal quarters ended April 30, 2017, our benefit from income taxes was \$103 million and \$93 million, respectively, compared to \$99 million and \$82 million for the fiscal quarter and two fiscal quarters ended May 1, 2016, respectively.
-The benefit from income taxes in the 2017 fiscal periods was primarily due to a discrete benefit from the recognition of \$139 million and \$181 million of excess tax benefits from share-based awards that were vested and/or exercised during the fiscal quarter and two fiscal quarters ended April 30, 2017, respectively.
-The benefit from income taxes in the benefit from income taxes in the 2017 fiscal periods was primarily due to a discrete benefit from the recognition of \$139 million and \$181 million of excess tax benefits from share-based awards that were vested and/or exercised during the fiscal quarter and two fiscal quarters ended April 30, 2017, respectively.
-The benefit from income taxes in the 2016 fiscal periods was primarily due to losses from continuing operations, partially offset by discrete expenses, \$93 million of which was a result of our change in assertion on undistributed earnings.
+Provision for (benefit from) income taxes.
+For the fiscal quarter and three fiscal quarters ended July 30, 2017, we had a provision for income taxes of \$39 million and a benefit from income taxes of \$54 million, respectively, compared to benefits from income taxes of \$117 million and \$199 million for the fiscal quarter and three fiscal quarters ended July 31, 2016, respectively.

+The provision for income taxes for the fiscal quarter ended July 30, 2017 was primarily due to profits from continuing operations and a discrete expense of \$76 million resulting from entity reorganizations, partially offset by recognition of \$56 million of excess tax benefits from share-based awards that vested or were exercised during the period and the recognition of previously unrecognized tax benefits.

+The benefit from income taxes for the three fiscal quarters ended July 30, 2017 was primarily due to the recognition of \$237 million of excess tax benefits from share-based awards that vested or were exercised during the period and the recognition of previously unrecognized tax benefits, partially offset by a discrete expense of \$76 million resulting from entity reorganizations and profits from continuing operations.

+The benefit from income taxes in the 2016 fiscal periods was primarily due to losses from continuing operations, partially offset by discrete expenses.
+Discrete expense of \$93 million related to the undistributed earnings of foreign operations that were previously considered indefinitely reinvested was recognized in the three fiscal quarters ended July 31, 2016.